Moldova–Russia relations

 Moldova–Russia relations are the bilateral relations between the Republic of Moldova and the Russian Federation, two Post-Soviet states.
-Russian support for the self-proclaimed Pridnestrovian Moldavian Republic (Transnistria) and a substantial Russian military presence therein strained Moldovan relations with Russia.
+Russian support for the self-proclaimed Pridnestrovian Moldavian Republic (Transnistria) and a substantial Russian military presence therein strained Moldovan relations with Russia, according to the Foreign Policy Research Institute (FPRI).

 Russo-Moldovan relations became a main focus of foreign policy for Republic of Moldova after the collapse of the Soviet Union.
 During the 1990-92 Transnistria War, Russia gave formal and informal support to Moldovan secessionist, direct intervention of Russian 14th Guards Army stationed in Moldova on behalf of the secessionist side resulted in end to fighting and the emergence of the internationally unrecognized entity of Transnistria.

 Despite Moldova and Russia agreeing that Russian troops in Transnistria would leave by 2002, they did not leave, and proposals by Russia resulted in a deterioration in the relationship with economic pressure put on Moldova.
-Gradually Moldova began to look westward, culminating in 2020 with a new government determined to join the European Union and possibly NATO.
+Gradually Moldova began to look westward, culminating in 2020 with a new government determined to join the European Union.
 Russia's invasion of Ukraine in 2022 added momentum to Moldova's turning away from Russia.

 Pre-history

 Following its victory in the Russo-Turkish War (1806–12), the Russian empire annexed Bessarabia from the Ottoman Empire.
 This historical region, which was originally part of the Principality of Moldavia, constitutes most of the territory of modern Moldova.

-In the early 20th century, Bessarabia briefly gained independence from Russia as the Moldavian Democratic Republic.
-In 1918 it entered into a union with the Kingdom of Romania, with whom it shares the same language and ethnicity.
+After the collapse of the Russian Empire, Bessarabia briefly gained independence from Russia as the Moldavian Democratic Republic in 1918.
+The same year, it entered into a union with the Kingdom of Romania, with whom it shares the same language and ethnicity.
 In 1924 the Soviet Union established the Moldavian Autonomous Soviet Socialist Republic, located east of the Dniester, as an autonomous republic within the Ukrainian SSR.
 Bessarabia was ceded by Romania to the Soviet Union in 1940.
 This led to the establishment of the Moldavian Soviet Socialist Republic (Moldavian SSR).

-The Moldavian SSR declared sovereignty in June 1990, then declared its independence from the USSR on August 27, 1991, by illegitimizing the Molotov–Ribbentrop Pact, so founding the Republic of Moldova.
+The Moldavian SSR declared sovereignty in June 1990 and proclaimed its independence from the USSR on August 27, 1991, repudiating the Molotov–Ribbentrop Pact and declaring the 1940 Soviet occupation illegal, thereby founding the Republic of Moldova.
 The Soviet Union was dissolved in December 1991.